Mendoza Wine Tours: All You Need to Know

 - Take Instagram-worthy photos at Christo Ray del Valle, a 28-meter-tall figure of Christ the Redeemer.
 The view around the statue is equally stunning.

 Eastern Mendoza consists of several areas, namely San Martín, Rivadavia, Junín, Santa Rosa and La Paz.
 The area has a more rural atmosphere, and although the wineries in this subregion are more focused on output, they also offer some surprisingly charming cultural experiences for tourists.
-Their best varieties are bonarda, malbec and syrah, as well as some easy drinking wines with a fresh fruity flavour such as chardonnay and sauvignon blanc.
+Their best varieties are bonarda, malbec, and syrah, as well as some easy-drinking wines with a fresh fruity flavor such as chardonnay and sauvignon blanc.

 - Titarelli Wines

-Titarelli Wines, established in 1915, is a centennial vineyard and one the few wine farms in the Rivadavia area offering wine tours and tastings.
-Although this farm has historic roots going back 100 years, they have updated their facilities to modern standards and are able to produce nine million litres of wine each year!
-Some of their wines include cabernet, sauvignon, malbec, tempranillo, bonarda, syrah, chardonnay and torrontes.
-They also produce rich, fruity olive oils of an excellent quality.
+Titarelli Wines, established in 1915, is a centennial vineyard and one of the few wine farms in the Rivadavia area offering wine tours and tastings.
+Although this farm has historic roots going back 100 years, they have updated their facilities to modern standards and are able to produce nine million liters of wine each year!
+Some of their wines include cabernet, sauvignon, malbec, tempranillo, bonarda, syrah, chardonnay, and torrontes.
+They also produce rich, fruity olive oils of excellent quality.

 - Bodega Niven Wines

-Situated in Junin, on the banks of the Salado del Sur river, this Niven family winery has been making wine since the 1920’s.
-At Niven Wines, the focus is on daily wines of a high quality.
-They endeavour to create wines in harmony with nature and great respect is given to the environment both in the vineyard and the cellar.
-They produce malbec, cabernet franc, chardonnay and pinot noir.
+Situated in Junin, on the banks of the Salado del Sur river, this Niven family winery has been making wine since the 1920s.
+At Niven Wines, the focus is on daily wines of high quality.
+They endeavor to create wines in harmony with nature and great respect is given to the environment both in the vineyard and the cellar.
+They produce malbec, cabernet franc, chardonnay, and pinot noir.

 Things to do: